brev/numenta-web/packages/numenta.com/pages/papers/unsupervised-real-time-anomaly-detection-for-streaming-data.md

 ---
 author: "Subutai Ahmad, Alexander Lavin, Scott Purdy, Zuha Agha"
-brief: "This paper combines two of our existing papers, “Real-Time Anomaly Detection for Streaming Analytics” and “Evaluating Real-time Anomaly
-Detection Algorithms - the Numenta Anomaly Benchmark” for a version that appears in a special issue of Neurocomputing that focuses on anomaly detection."
+brief: "This paper, which appears in a special issue of Neurocomputing, demonstrates how Numenta's online sequence memory algorithm, Hierarchical Temporal Memory, meets the requirements necessary for real-time anomaly detection in streaming data.
+It also presents results using the Numenta Anomaly Benchmark (NAB), the first open-source benchmark designed for testing anomaly detection algorithms on streaming data."
 category: machine-learning
 date: 2017/06/02
 hideImage: true